Support Investment in America’s Sanctuaries and Monuments in 2024

 - Support the groundswell of community interest to expand sites, or nominate and designate new ones;

-- Protect marine and Great Lakes habitats that build climate resilience, help reduce the ocean and Great Lakes stressors and degradation;
+- Protect marine and Great Lakes habitats that build climate resilience and help reduce ocean and Great Lakes stressors and degradation;

 - Conduct cooperative research to improve science and management in these living laboratories;